<

 • Standard tier team sizes larger than Madison

-• Wrong-tier risk real: choosing Standard when VVIP needed
+• Wrong-tier risk real: Standard when VVIP needed

 • Decision-layer varies by tier